 Flag Day is celebrated every June 14.
 It commemorates the adoption of the flag of the United States on June 14, 1777, by resolution of the Second Continental Congress.
 Many don’t know Flag Day has direct ties to a small New Jersey hamlet known as the village of Liberty Corner, an American town with an American story.
+So does Memorial Day, Veterans Day, and any other event that involves an American Flag.

 The Mr. Local History Project looks back at one of Liberty Corner, New Jersey’s original founding families who are known worldwide for their manufacturing of “old glory” that have been seen around the world and even on the moon.